Annoor-Hospital/pacs-integration-page/index.md

 ## Hospital Systems

 When we began EMR integration 4 years ago, we found it helpful to think of at least 3 main digital systems which could be in place.

-One system is **patient registration**, allowing a unique ID to be assigned to patients.
-When a patient is a return patient, it should be possible to search for their previously assigned patient ID.
-Another system is the **EMR** system, for recording patient consultation information.
-These should be attached to the given patient ID.
+- The **patient registration** system allows a unique ID to be assigned to patients.
+For return patients, it should be possible to search for their previously assigned patient ID.
+- The **EMR** system records patient consultation information.
+These depends on the patients unique ID.
 Bahmni provides both patient registration and EMR functionality.
-A third system is the **PACS/X-ray** system, allowing X-rays to be taken, stored and later retrieved.
+- The **PACS/X-ray** system allows X-rays to be taken, stored and later retrieved.

 _Other systems include the lab and pharmacy systems, but these aren't included here for berevity._